soniasol/normalisation_training/README.md

   - One column for the normalized lines.

 ## 3. Create the Data Split
-- Use one or more scripts to divide the corpus into appropriate training, validation, and test sets.
+- Use scripts to divide the corpus into appropriate training, validation, and test sets.

-- Option 1 : Split Ratio 70-15-15
+**Option 1 : Split Ratio 70-15-15**

 | **Split** | **Proportion** | **Occurrences per 20 lines** |
 |-----------|--------------|--------------------------|